netdata/netdata/streaming/README.md

 In this example, 'B' was part of a 'BEGIN' message that was cut due connection problems.

-The last problem related to slow connections happens when some message was missed and the following commands received had a direct connection with it.
+The last problem related to slow connections happens when messages were missed and the following commands received had a direct connection with them.
 For example, when the slave could not send the list of charts available on its host and it sends in the sequence a 'SET' message on a chart that was missed, the master will show a messages like this:

 ```